utdb/judged/README.md

 Interpreter
 -----------

-Interpreter parameter documentation can be produced by invoking `datalog.py` with the `--help` flag.
+Interpreter parameter documentation can be produced by invoking `judged` with the `--help` flag.
 The subcommands each have their own help documentation.
 For ease of use, some useful combinations are given here.

-  - `datalog.py exact --help`: Gets the full list of options for the `exact` variant of JudgeD.
+  - `judged exact --help`: Gets the full list of options for the `exact` variant of JudgeD.
-  - `datalog.py deterministic -V`: runs an interactive deterministic datalog prompt in verbose mode, showing each statement is it is processed.
+  - `judged deterministic -V`: runs an interactive deterministic datalog prompt in verbose mode, showing each statement is it is processed.
-  - `datalog.py deterministic -f color -v -i examples/power.dl`: `-f color` Explicitly declares colored output formatting, `-v` runs in verbose mode to show each statement as it is processed, and `-i` switches to interactive mode after the given files are processed.
+  - `judged deterministic -f color -v -i examples/power.dl`: `-f color` Explicitly declares colored output formatting, `-v` runs in verbose mode to show each statement as it is processed, and `-i` switches to interactive mode after the given files are processed.
-  - `datalog.py deterministic -d examples/ancestor.dl`: Runs the ancestor.dl
+  - `judged deterministic -d examples/ancestor.dl`: Runs the ancestor.dl
     example file with a debugging trace of the query answering process.

 Furthermore, in interactive mode the interpreter offers several introspective